How did we get here?

 11. Get the fear

 The prospect of failure is ever present with any ambitious project – ours has huge upfront costs and a tight cash flow but stopping now is not an option.
 We can’t say we’re not bricking it half the time, but that’s natural and it actually keeps us on our toes (and up half the night, most nights).
-We feel duty bound to our friends and family, ourselves, our supporters and the beer loving public to do our damnedest to build Duration right and to make it a roaring success.
-We just have to keep telling ourselves fear is a positive stress that encourages us to succeed, it can over power you if you let it to positive stress, good problems it how we choose to look at it.
-This project is also no longer ours alone, we’ve been carried by support (tinged with fear) and we hope to be good custodians steering a project that has been shaped by the belief so many people.
+We feel duty bound to our financiers, friends and family, ourselves, our supporters and the beer loving public to do our damnedest to build Duration right and to make it a roaring success.
+We just have to keep telling ourselves fear is a positive stress.
+Fear can encourage us to succeed.
+It can over power you if you let it, but in context our problems are all good problems to tackle!
+This project is also no longer ours alone, we’ve been carried by support (tinged with fear) and we hope to be good custodians steering a project that has been shaped by the belief of so many people.

 12. Say thank you….a lot